 Project Stitch Sainte Luce

-Throughout Madagascar, women are often barred from accessing income-generative activities as a result of domestic responsibilities, cultural expectations and a lack of earning and educational opportunities.
-In Sainte Luce, the traditional income-generating activities for women include reed weaving and mangrove fishing with mosquito nets, both of which yield little income and are harmful to the environment.
-Most women therefore rely on the marginal fishing income of a husbands or fathers, perpetuating a cycle of dependency.
+In Sainte Luce, income-generated activities for women are restricted to reed weaving and mangrove fishing, both of which provide minimal income and simultaneously harm the environment.
+Many women are forced to rely on the marginal fishing income of their husbands and fathers, perpetuating a cycle of dependency.

 Madagascar currently ranks 120th out of 128 countries listed on the Women’s Economic Opportunity IndexEconomist Intelligence Unit, 2012